CrunchyData/pg_parquet/README.md

 );

 -- copy the table to a parquet file
-COPY product_example TO '/tmp/product_example.parquet' (FORMAT 'parquet', CODEC 'gzip');
+COPY product_example TO '/tmp/product_example.parquet' (FORMAT 'parquet', COMPRESSION 'gzip');

 -- show table
 SELECT * FROM product_example;